Types of Natural Stone for Home Decoration

 Porphyry

-Application of porphyry:
+Applications of porphyry:

-- cladding of floors, columns, wall plinths
+- cladding of floors, columns, and wall plinths

 - monumental architecture

-- Paving of terraces, sidewalks, paths, driveways
+- paving of terraces, sidewalks, paths, and driveways

 Quartzite